 The savings will also be higher if a well-tuned control system is exploiting Demand Side Response to reduce the average cost of electricity used.

-By 2022, when even direct electric heating will emit less CO2 than gas, the CO2 savings of using a ground source heat pump will be 71%, compared to burning natural gas.
+In 2020, when even direct electric heating emits less CO2 than gas, the CO2 savings of using a ground source heat pump will be 82%, compared to burning natural gas.
 Savings would be 100% if green electricity were used.